mkrahu/launch-school-notes/210/functions_and_variable_scope.md

 }
 ```

-  * Here we are calling `hello_world()` as if it were a function in our `console.log()`, but it hasn't been assigned to the anonymous functin yet since only the variable declaration has been hoisted.
+  * Here we are calling `hello_world()` as if it were a function in our `console.log()`, but it hasn't been assigned to the anonymous function yet since only the variable declaration has been hoisted.

 ### Hoisting Variable and Function Declarations